jun9/fast/_posts/2021-05-22-Review-Profiting-from-voluntary-information-spillovers.md

 ## Questions:

+What happens if change/release the assumptions?
-From policy point of view, it would be interesting to study the specific situations where prisoner's dilemma force them to reveal.
+Adaption to behavioral economics game to be played by human? to study impacts of loss aversion, cog From policy point of view, it would be interesting to study the specific situations where prisoner's dilemma force them to reveal.